DanielDFY/LeetCode/Problems/416. Partition Equal Subset Sum/README.md

 **Idea:**

 The basic idea is to understand that to partition an array into two subsets of equal sum say `subSetSum`, the `totalSum` of given array must be twice the `subSetSum`.
-We only need to fine if there is a possible conbination which sums up to `subSetSum`.
+We only need to fine if there is a possible combination which sums up to `subSetSum`.
 Also the size of input numbers should be even.

-To find possible conbination, sort the input numbers (so we can trim searching early) and do DFS from the start.
+To find possible combination, sort the input numbers (so we can trim searching early) and do DFS from the start.

-\text{totalSum} = \text{subsSetSum} * 2totalSum=subsSetSum∗2

-This could also be written as, \text{subSetSum} = \text{totalSum}/2subSetSum=totalSum/2